 A bursa is a small sac of lubricating fluid that helps muscles and tendons move over bones without friction.
-Bursae can be found in the shoulders, hips, knees and other areas of the body.
+Bursae can be found around most major joints in the body, including the shoulders, hips, and knees.
 At times, a bursa can become inflamed, resulting in a condition called bursitis, which can result in pain during movement.
-The pain may become more severe overtime and be present during rest.
+The pain can become more severe over time and may even be present during rest.

 One of our physicians will perform the bursa injection under ultrasound guidance.
 First, a local anesthetic will be applied to numb the skin at the injection site.
-A combination of steroid and anesthetic (numbing) medication will be injected into the bursa through a needle.
+A combination of steroid and anesthetic (numbing) medication will then be injected around the bursa through a needle.
 The procedure only takes a few minutes and you can go home shortly after.

 We recommend that you take it easy for the remainder of the day.
 You may resume your normal diet and medications, but should avoid strenuous activities for 24 hours.
-You may experience tenderness or aggravated symptoms for several days after the injection and may use ice packs to help with this pain.
-Patients usually feel relief after a few days; however, it may take 10-14 days to take effect.
+You may experience tenderness or aggravated symptoms for several days after the injection as the anesthetic wears off.
+Apply ice packs to help with this pain.
+Patients usually feel relief after a few days, however, it may take 10-14 days to take full effect.

-You should follow-up with your provider 2 weeks after the injection, so that we may assess its effectiveness and determine the next step in your care.
+You should follow-up with your provider two weeks after the injection to assess its effectiveness and determine the next step in your care.